obsidian-html/obsidian-html.github.io/__src/vault/Configurations/Configuration Options.md

 # Configuration Options
 This page goes through all the configuration options and will refer to features.
 For a toplevel view of these features, see [[Features]].

+Certain settings change the flow of how notes are selected and presented on the homepage.
+You can find a glossary on those in [[Modes]].

 ## Get all the default settings
 Run: